Internal funding opportunities

 Excellence Fund for Frontier Research - CLOSED to applications.
 Supporting research ideas which are potential breakthrough programs that have the potential to put Imperial in a leadership position, even if the ideas have not yet received outside funding.

-- The Francis Crick Institute (managed by Academic Partnerships, College login required) - OPEN for 2019
+- The Francis Crick Institute (managed by Academic Partnerships, College login required) - Closed for 2019

 - The Crick Attachments programme, for College staff seeking to establish research collaborations at the Crick, is now open for applications until Monday 8 April 2019.